SpookyCoin/Checkpoint-Generator/README.md

-# Checkpoint-Generator for Oscillate network
+# Checkpoint-Generator for SpookyCoin network

 This NodeJS utility generates the current checkpoints.csv file from a daemon and saves it to disk.